 The Thomas Harris Quintet is a classic jazz ensemble based in the Pacific Northwest, featuring my own original compositions and selections from the great composers of 1930s-1960s.

-Saxophones/Vocals for Sonja Lee BandSeptember 2009 to Present (over 8 years)
+Saxophones/Vocals for Sonja Lee BandSeptember 2009 to Present (about 10 years)

 Six piece jazz and blues band based in Bellingham, WA